-- Audit Committee: Listed foreign issuers must have an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act, including the requirement that each member of the audit committee be independent. - Corporate Governance Practices: Each listed foreign issuer must provide English language disclosure of any significant ways in which its corporate governance practices differ from those followed by U.S. domestic companies under the NYSE MKT standards.
+Listed foreign issuers must have an audit committee that satisfies the requirements of Rule 10A-3 under the Exchange Act, including the requirement that each member of the audit committee be independent.

+Corporate Governance Practices

+Each listed foreign issuer must provide English language disclosure of any significant ways in which its corporate governance practices differ from those followed by U.S. domestic companies under the NYSE American standards, including with respect to Compensation Committee independence requirements.
 This disclosure may be provided either on the company's website and/or in its annual report distributed to shareholders in the United States.
-If the disclosure is only available on the company's website, the annual report must so state and provide the web address at which the information may be obtained. - Notification of Certain Noncompliance: A foreign private issuer must provide prompt notification to the NYSE MKT after an executive officer of the issuer becomes aware of any material non-compliance by the issuer with the corporate governance requirements of the NYSE MKT.
+If the disclosure is only available on the company's website, the annual report must so state and provide the web address at which the information may be obtained.

+Notification of Certain Noncompliance

+A foreign private issuer must provide prompt notification to the NYSE American after an executive officer of the issuer becomes aware of any material non-compliance by the issuer with the corporate governance requirements of the NYSE American.